Search Jobs In Contra Costa County

 • Teamwork: Collaborating with others to achieve shared goals

-The employment list established by this recruitment may remain in effect for six (6) months.
+The eligible list established from this recruitment may be used to fill future openings for up to six (6) months.

 Minimum Qualifications